Written by the Harmukh Technologies SEO team based on campaigns conducted for Indian businesses since 2014. Last updated: March 2026.

 What is the biggest SEO mistake Indian businesses are still making in 2026?

 Treating content as a production task rather than a strategic investment.
 We consistently see businesses publishing high volumes of thin, generic content — often AI-generated without meaningful expert review — and wondering why it fails to rank.
 Google’s systems in 2026 are highly accurate at identifying content that exists to capture keywords rather than to serve a reader.
-The investment required to produce genuinely useful, expert-level content is higher than it was five years ago — but the returns are also far more durable.
+The February 2026 Core Update made this even more consequential: sites with a high proportion of such content received site-wide quality penalties.
 One excellent piece of content that earns editorial backlinks and AI Overview citations will outperform 50 thin articles indefinitely.

 How long does it take to see results from a modern SEO strategy?